 Reverend Ronald Ruffell – the Electoral Register shows the Reverend Ronald F.C.
 Ruffell was living in the Manse in 1965 with his wife, Doris.
 Ronald had been born in Braintree in Essex in 1913.
 The Church records show that he was minister from 1962 to 1966 and that he officiated at marriages between 1964 and 1966.

-Reverend Voice – the Electoral Register of 1970 shows the Manse occupied by the Reverend V. Norman Voice (shown in the photo on the right) and his wife, Daisy M. The Church records show he was minister from 1967 to 1978 and he officiated at marriages from 1967.
+Reverend Voice – the Electoral Register of 1970 shows the Manse occupied by the Reverend V. Norman Voice and his wife, Daisy M. The Church records show he was minister from 1967 to 1978 and he officiated at marriages from 1967.

 Reverend Voice was the last minister of the Church to live in the Manse.
 The property was finally sold by the Church in the 1980s.
 The name of the next owners was Holdsworth, then in the late 80s it was bought by Mark Turner and finally in 1991 it was bought by the present owners, Paul and Gwynneth Glover.